LearnHub/avanti/README.md

 This is because there are historical threat vectors that targeted unsecured local devices from your browser.
 This isn't possible in modern browsers anymore due to initiatives like [PNA](https://wicg.github.io/private-network-access/) and [LNA](https://wicg.github.io/local-network-access/), but the routers have yet to catch up.

-To get around this you will need to take control of your own DNS.
+To get around this you will need to take control of your own DNS settings.

 ### Public access